 What's changing and when

-All 150+ standard reports will open in Modern View automatically.
-Custom reports created in Classic View will be migrated to Modern view in batches by company.
+All 150+ standard reports will open in Modern view automatically.
+Custom reports created in Classic view will move to Modern view in phases.
 Your data, filters, favorite reports, report schedules, and customizations will carry over.
 You will not need to do anything manually.
+You will know a report has transitioned when it automatically opens in Modern view.

 What to expect before May 22

-Starting mid-April, you can still open reports in Classic View, but you will no longer be able to save new customizations in Classic.
-If you modify a Classic report and want to save it, QuickBooks, Intuit Accountant Suite, and Intuit Enterprise Suite will prompt you to switch to Modern View to do so.
+Starting April 27, you can still open reports in Classic view, but you will no longer be able to save new customizations in Classic.
+If you modify a Classic report and want to save it, QuickBooks, Intuit Accountant Suite, and Intuit Enterprise Suite will prompt you to switch to Modern view to do so.
 Your filters and grouping will carry over automatically, so you won't need to re-enter them.

 What Modern reports offer